Brandonawan/shopify-dawn-theme/README.md

-# Title:
-   CI/CD Pipeline for shopify
+# CI/CD Pipeline for shopify

-## Description:
-    This readme provides instructions and links to resources on how to setup a CI/CD pipeline for shopify theme development
+## This readme provides instructions and links to resources on how to setup a CI/CD pipeline for shopify theme development

 ## Requirement:
 * SHOPIFY THEMEKIT (install locally)
 * SHOPIFY STORE URL